elvisgraho/social-scheduler/README.md

 ## Social Scheduler (Pi-ready)

 Upload 7–10 shorts once and auto-post them to YouTube Shorts, Instagram Reels, and TikTok on a shared schedule.
-Built for Raspberry Pi 8GB, mobile-friendly UI (via Twingate), and local persistence.
+Built for Raspberry Pi 8GB, mobile-friendly UI, and local persistence.

 ### What you need
 - Raspberry Pi (or any Linux host) with Docker or Python 3.11.